ORNL/VERTEX-CFD/docs/installation.md

 Trilinos supports both CPU and GPU if configured accordingly.
 For the installation with CPU support only, we have spack based procedure which is easier to follow.
 For GPU, as of now, Trilinos needs to be built manually.
 For both options we suggest using a compute node instead of login node as this will be a demanding process.

 ### Trilinos-CPU Installation
-First of all, create a directory and get Spack.
+First of all, create a directory and git clone Spack.

 ```
 mkdir trilinos